Secure IP Address Allocation at Cloud Scale: Modeling the IP Address Pool

 \subsubsection{IP Tagging (\Tagged, \autoref{alg:tag}).}

-In a recent work, Pauley et al.~\cite{pauley_measuring_2022} presented a novel IP allocation policy specifically intended to prevent adversaries from scanning the IP pool.
+Recent work~\cite{pauley_measuring_2022} presented the first IP allocation policy specifically intended to prevent adversaries from scanning the IP pool.
 Referred to as \textit{IP Tagging}, the authors describe that, intuitively, released IP addresses are tagged with the tenant ID that released them.
 When allocating an IP, tenants first preference the IP addresses that they are tagged to, followed by addresses tagged to any other tenant using LRU allocation.
 Our implementation additionally stipulates that tagged IP addresses are selected in an LRU fashion, though other variants such as selecting the most-recently-used tagged IP may also be valid approaches.
 In any case, selecting a tagged IP address inherently exposes no additional IP address or tenant configuration to an adversary.
 Our evaluation also further characterizes IP Tagging beyond the metrics performed in prior work to assess the generality of the technique to stronger adversaries.